MarshalX/atproto/docs/source/atproto_identity/cache.rst

 .. code-block:: python

-    from atproto import DidInMemoryCache, IdResolver  # for async AsyncDidInMemoryCache and AsyncIdResolver
+    from atproto import DidInMemoryCache, IdResolver  # for async use AsyncDidInMemoryCache and AsyncIdResolver

     cache = DidInMemoryCache()
     resolver = IdResolver(cache=cache)